dllh/c9_yii/README.md

 Let's use an existing library: https://github.com/dektrium/yii2-user/blob/master/docs/README.md

-To set it up, in the terminal, do these two things:
+To set it up, in the terminal, do these two things (make sure you are in the directory that contains all your site files -- if you used the steps above to set your site up, this'll be named `basic`.
+Else the files that this process downloads will be in the wrong place and your database won't be created.

     composer require dektrium/yii2-user
     php yii migrate/up --migrationPath=@vendor/dektrium/yii2-user/migrations